stronnag/fl2xui/docs/docs/index.md

 ### MacOS

-* Homebrew or similar environment is required to build from source (as Linux).
+* Homebrew or similar environment is required to build from source (as Linux / FreeBSD).

 ## Author and Licence